DanielMorales9/tfdnn/README.md

 ### TODO
 1. Support for sparse tensors.
 2. Support for Tensorflow Datasets
-3. Implement save and restore API.
+3. Implement save and restore API
 4. Support for GPU computation
+5. Softmax support for multi-label classification